eobrain/funcgo/README.md

 lein fgoc
 lein run
 ```
-This should print out `Hello, World from Functional Go`.
+This should print out `Hello, World from Funcgo`.

 Congratulations, you have just written and executed your first
-Functional Go program!
+Funcgo program!

 ## Next Steps